anuragdutt36/facebook-login-page/README.md

-# Facebook Clone Page
+# Facebook Login Clone Page

-This project is a clone of the Facebook homepage using HTML, CSS, Tailwind CSS, and Favicon for icons.
+This project is a clone of the Facebook Login homepage using HTML, CSS, Tailwind CSS, and Favicon for icons.
 It aims to replicate the look and feel of the Facebook homepage, showcasing its various sections and features.

 ## Table of Contents